Migration Guide

 const [ipAddress, setIpAddress] = useState('');

-// Sync properties - instant access, no state needed
+// Sync properties/methods - instant access, no state needed

 const deviceId = DeviceInfoModule.deviceId;